Starting your own business – Part 8: Scaling up

 In the latest in a series of posts on going it alone Barry Adams of SEO consultancy Polemic Digital looks at one of the toughest issues faced by successful small businesses – how to scale up.
-You can find all of Barry’s other posts in the starting your own business series here.

 It’s been just over a year since I decided to start out on my own, and nearly 10 months since I left my steady job to embark on this big adventure of self-employment.
 I’ve been very lucky it’s all been going really well – so much so that soon I’ll have to make some important decisions about scaling up the business.